reidmorrison/semantic_logger/README.md

 - message: The text message to log.
   Mandatory only if no block is supplied
 - payload: Optional, either a Ruby Exception object or a Hash
+- exception: Optional, Ruby Exception object.
+Allows both an exception and a payload to be logged
 - block:   The optional block is executed only if the corresponding log level is active.
 Can be used to prevent unnecessary calculations of debug data in production.